perfsonar/docs/_sources/install_debian.txt

 If you would like to configure the rules manually, then please review the `document here <http://www.perfsonar.net/deploy/security-considerations/>`_ on the ports that need to be open.

 Additionally, bwctl allows you to limit the parameters of tests such as duration and bandwidth based on the requesters IP address.
-It does this through a file called bwctld.limits.
-You may read the bwctld.limits man page or look at the example file provided under /etc/bwctld/bwctld.limits file.
-ESnet uses a bwctld.limits file that some sites may find useful.
+It does this through a file called bwctl-server.limits.
+You may read the bwctl-server.limits man page or look at the example file provided under /etc/bwctl-server/bwctl-server.limits file.
+ESnet uses a bwctl-server.limits file that some sites may find useful.
 This file is based on the routing table and is updated regularly.
 It implements the following general policies:

 * Allow unrestricted UDP tests from ESnet test system prefixes.
 * Allow up to 200Mbps UDP tests from ESnet sites.